-Have you planted a good crop or container garden this year, but kind of wish you could have planted more?
+Have you planted a good crop or container garden this year, but now wish you could have planted more?
 It’s not too late, you can still plant some quick growing vegetables to harvest this fall!
-There are a number of plants that grow quickly AND like colder weather.
+There are a number of plants that grow quickly and like colder weather.
 This year, in my little suburban home, I am currently summer planting my beans, lettuce, carrots and peas.
 There are options for all regions.
 So consider utilizing your space for brand new veggies you can grow late into the season.

 Now is a great time to consider planting a fall garden!